weblab-staff/website/src/views/content/articles/judging.md

 ## Judging Process

 The final submission will be a form, to be posted to the Milestones page at a later date.
-This form will close at exactly 11:59 AM (that's noon!) on Tuesday 1/30/18.
+This form will close at exactly 12 PM (that's noon!) on Tuesday 1/30/18.

 After the submission form closes, the staff will identify semifinalists.
 We expect to have around 10-15 semifinalists depending on the quality of the submissions.
 Results will be announced by 8:00 PM of the same day.